hemvall/apr/README.md

+# Paradex
+- nvm install
+- yarn install
+- yarn run app
+- yarn run bench

-# Orderly EVM examples Typescript
+# Orderly

 This repository contains examples of how to use [Orderly EVM API](https://testnet-docs-api-evm.orderly.network/) written in TypeScript.